m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function checks the existence of the battery controller on I2C
+This function checks the existence of the battery controller on I2C.

 **Function argument**

-no argument.
+No argument.

 **Function return value**

+true: Battery controller is found,
-true: battery controller found. false:battery controller not found.
+false: Battery controller is not found.

 **Definition:**